flaviovdf/flaviovdf.github.io/homepage.rst

 * Research Staff Member @ IBM Research Brazil

   * Summary: Part of the social media analytics group.
-More to information to come!
+More information to come!

 * Pos-doc Researcher/Developer (07/2015 to 11/2015)